 Kittie W. Watson, Ph.D., is President and founder of Innolect Inc., a global leadership and organizational development firm that prepares executives and their teams to succeed in high-performance, high-integrity workplaces.
 Kittie is a trusted advisor to Fortune 500 C-suite officers seeking to accelerate positive business results today and create legacies of excellence for the future.
-A passionate advocate for Women's Business Enterprises (WBEs), she was named a 2015 WBENC WBE Star..
+A passionate advocate for Women's Business Enterprises (WBEs), she was named a 2015 Women's Business Enterprise National Council (WBENC) WBE Star.
 She serves on the WBENC Forum and the GWBC Board where she is the 2nd Vice Chair.
 Innolect's distinguished clients include Bayer, Duke Energy, Wells Fargo, Entergy, SonyBMG and Genentech.
-As the former Chair of the Department of Communication at Tulane

-University, she is the author of 15 books, has been featured on ABC's 20/20 and other publications including: American Medical News, Bottom-line Personal, Money, Glamour, and Home Office Computing.
+As the former Chair of the Department of Communication at Tulane University, Kittie is the author of 15 books, has been featured on ABC's 20/20 and other publications including: American Medical News, Bottom-line Personal, Money, Glamour, and Home Office Computing.
 Two of her most recent books are Leadership Coaching: The Fast-Track to Effectiveness and 21 Days to Smarter Listening.